mickael9/fac/README.rst

     Note: 1 mods were hidden because they have no compatible game versions.
 Use -i to show them.

     $ fac search YARM -i
+    Yet Another Resource Monitor Fork
+        Name: YARM
+        Tags: incompatible, info

-    Yet Another Resource Monitor Fork (YARM) [incompatible, info] This mod helps you to keep track of your mining sites.
+    This mod helps you to keep track of your mining sites.

 Feeling courageous, you want to try it anyway: